 Through this project, STEM undergraduates at CSUSM and Palomar will learn about teaching careers, have access to early teaching experiences where they can explore their interest and commitment to teaching, and be able to join a community of Noyce Scholars engaged in further teaching activities and receiving support to finish both a STEM degree and teaching credential.

-Applications will be reviewed beginning middle May.
-To ensure your application is considered, submit by April 17, 2017.
+Applications will be reviewed beginning late October.
+To ensure your application is considered, submit by October 20, 2017.